UniTime/unitime-doc/edit-curriculum.md

 **Exiting pop-up windows**

-To exit a pop-up window (such as "Edit group"), just click on any place in the previous screen or press Esc
+To exit a pop-up window (such as "Edit group"), just click on any place in the previous screen or press Esc.